- human rights

 - PhD Uni of Chicago (sociocultural anthropology)

-Professor and Chair, Global Studies Department
+Professor, Global Studies Department

 Adjunct Professor, School of Regulation, Justice and Diplomacy (RegNet).
 Australian National University

 Senior Fellow, Postgraduate Program, Faculty of Law.
 University of Melbourne

 - M.A., Anthropology, Harvard University, 1991

 - L.L.B., Law School, University of Melbourne, Australia, 1988

 - B.A.
 (Hons.), History, University of Melbourne, Australia, 1988